cocotb/cocotb/documentation/source/quickstart.rst

     # Get a reference to the "clk" signal on the top-level
     clk = dut.clk

-    # Get a regerence to a register "count" in a sub-block "inst_sub_block"
+    # Get a reference to a register "count" in a sub-block "inst_sub_block"
     count = dut.inst_sub_block.count